Contributing#

 folder:

-They are classified in subcategories.
+They are organized in subcategories.

 They should be written in a python script (